OnePageCRM/OnePageCRM.github.io/_posts/2014-06-14-so-many-integrations.md

 What is all boils down to is the better our application gels with others the better the user experience.
 That's what were all about here at OnePageCRM.

 I am currently developing an integration with Twitter.
-See if you can guess which section it will be classified under on our new <a href="https://app.onepagecrm.com/apps">Integration's page</a>
+See if you can guess which section it is classified under on our new <a href="https://app.onepagecrm.com/apps">Integration's page</a>

 For me it is really exciting to know that when this integration goes live, it will make many peoples day to day lives that little bit easier.
 This is why I work in a start-up.